Civilian-dev/assemble/README.md

 ---

 Assemble composes arrays of functions that pick from and assign to a given type (assembling it).
-The composed "assembly" is like a pipe that steps through each function merging input with any returned props and passing it to the next, returning the assembled result.
+The composed "assembly" is like a pipe that steps through each function, merging input with any returned props and passing it to the next, returning the assembled result.
 Common use cases would be applying a sequence of functions to app state, DB or API results.